rightedges/japanese-maple-book/chapters/11-pruning.md

 ## 4. When to Prune

-*   **Winter (Best for Shape)**: When the leaves are gone, you can see exactly where to cut.
-This is the best time for "The Big Cuts."
+*   **Late Winter / Early Spring (The Gold Standard)**: The absolute best time is just as the buds begin to swell (often late February or early March).
+This allows for perfect visibility of the branch structure while leveraging the tree's spring "healing energy" to close wounds rapidly.
-*   **Summer (Best for Maintenance)**: You can snap off the long, straight "sucker" shoots that grow vertically in June.
+*   **Summer (Maintenance)**: You can snap off the long, straight "sucker" shoots that grow vertically in June.
 Doing this with your fingers while they are soft prevents scars later.

 ---